-06. Payment Schedule.
+02. Payment Schedule.
 Maintenance charges are due the first of each month and must be paid in full by the resident or guardian on or before the tenth day of the month.
 Payments may be made either by cash or by check, and a receipt will be issued.
 (3-23-22)

-07. Security Deposit.
-A deposit of one hundred dollars ($100) will be required by domiciliary and residential care residents upon admission to a Home, unless waived by the Home Administrator.
-This deposit will be held until the resident leaves.
-Any debts or liabilities on behalf of the resident will be offset against this deposit at that time.
-After payment of any debts or liabilities, the remaining balance of the deposit will be returned to the outgoing resident.
-(3-23-22)

-08. Leave of Absence or Hospitalization.
+03. Leave of Absence or Hospitalization.
 Residents receiving Medicaid, Medicare, or VA per diem will be charged for leave of absence or hospitalization in accordance with Medicaid, Medicare, and VA requirements.
 The Home will not reduce charges for leave of absence or hospitalization of residents not qualifying for Medicaid, Medicare, or VA payment for such absence and each day will count as if the resident were present at a Home.
 Unless waived by the Home Administrator or prohibited by law, the Home will charge residents receiving Medicaid, Medicare, or VA per diem the current VA per diem rate for each absent day of a leave of absence or hospitalization in excess of the period eligible for payment by Medicaid, Medicare, or the VA.
 (3-23-22)

-09. Medicaid Eligibility.
-All nursing care residents, including re-admitted residents must either apply for or become eligible for Medicaid benefits, or must pay the maximum monthly charge as it may be established from time to time.
+04. Medicaid Eligibility.
+All residents, including re-admitted residents must either apply for or become eligible for Medicaid benefits, or must pay the maximum monthly charge as it may be established from time to time.
 Eligibility for Medicaid benefits is determined entirely by the Idaho Department of Health and Welfare and its agents.
 Residents who cannot, or choose not to, qualify for Medicaid are required to pay for services in full from other than Medicaid funds.
 Care and services for those residents who are Medicaid eligible will be billed to and paid by Medicaid.
 Residents eligible for Medicaid will be assessed a fee equal to the resident’s liability as determined by Medicaid.
 (3-23-22)

 916. Monthly Charges And Allowances.

-01. Nursing Care.
+01. Establishment.
 Pursuant to Section 66-907, Idaho Code, maximum monthly charges are established by the Division Administrator with the advice of the Commission.
 A schedule of charges will be available in the business office of each Home.
 Charges will be reviewed from time to time by the Division Administrator and the Commission.
 (3-23-22)

 a.
 Changes to Charges.
 Members of the public may comment on proposed changes at meetings of the Commission when changes are considered.
 (3-23-22)